eigenlambda123/Project10X-LinearAlgebra/README.md

 - Write utilities and test logic before using them in projects
 - Build small demos that help reinforce what I’m studying

 These are fast, experimental, and support the main project work.

 ---

-### How to I/to This Repo

-1. Pick a **project or topic** I’m studying from Strang’s book
-2. Read and work through the relevant textbook sections
-3. Use **practice notebooks** to test, play, and explore
-4. Build or iterate on a **project** to apply what I’ve learned
-5. Create visuals or stretch features to push understanding further

----